mohamedhany7420/mohamedhany7420/README.md

 <h1>Hi 👋, I'm Mohamed Hany</h1>

+Software Development Engineer | Flutter Developer

+## About Me

 a passionate Flutter developer with a knack for creating beautiful and functional mobile applications.
 With a strong foundation in Dart and a keen eye for design, I strive to build seamless and engaging user experiences.

-## About Me

 - 🚀 Skills: My expertise includes state management, architecture pattern, animations, custom widgets, and integrating RESTful APIs.
 I'm also proficient in using tools like Git, Firebase, and various third-party libraries.
 - 💡 Learning: I'm always eager to learn and stay updated with the latest trends and technologies in the Flutter ecosystem.